-The Basilica overlooks St. Peter's Square, designed by Bernini in the seventeenth century, who realised the imposing lateral colonnades, consisting of 284 Doric-style columns, topped by 140 statues of saints 3.10 m high and 6 large coats of arms of Alexander VII Chigi.
+The Basilica overlooks St. Peter's Square, designed by Bernini in the 17th Century, who realized the imposing lateral colonnades, consisting of 284 Doric-style columns that are topped by 140 10.17-feet-tall statues of saints and six large coats of arms of Alexander VII Chigi.

-Thanks to the genius of Bernini's architecture, the columns array perfectly one behind the other, being positioned on the porphyry disks, as if by magic you could see them moving.
-The square presents the longest diameter measuring 240 metres in lenght, while in the middle is the obelisk, which is more than 25 metres high.
+Thanks to the genius of Bernini's architecture, the columns are arrayed perfectly one behind the other; positioned on their porphyry disks, as if by magic they seem to move.
+The piazza's longest diameter measures to 787 feet in length, while the central obelisk stands at a height of more than 82 feet.

-Going up the front stairway, renovated by Bernini and consisting of three levels, the visitors enter the porch, with five gates arranged along its 71 metres in length.
+Taking the front stairway, renovated by Bernini and consisting of three levels, visitors enter the portico, with five gates arranged along its 233 meters.
 Each of them corresponds to one of the front portals of the Basilica.
-The porch and the facade were realised by Carlo Maderno.
+The portico and facade were both realized by Carlo Maderno.

-While entering the Basilica, visitors get immediately astonished by the artistic profusion of the interior and the suggestion infused by this sacred place, but they do not immediately perceive the real grandeur of the work.
-At the end of the central nave is the statue of St. Peter giving people his blessing, with the foot worn by the caresses of the fold.
-In the nave located on the right side, there is the famous Piety by Michelangelo, a marble complex of sublime expression that was completed by the artist at the age of 23.
+While entering the Basilica, the visitor is immediately struck by the artistic profusion of the interior and the spiritual evocations of thisis masterpiece.
+At the end of the central nave is the statue of St. Peter giving his blessing, with his foot worn by the public's caresses.
+In a chapel on the right nave is the famous Pietà by Michelangelo, a marble complex of sublime expression, completed by the artist at the age of 23.

-But the main attraction is represented by the Sistine Chapel, a wonderful masterpiece realised thanks to the contribution of many artists, such as Perugino, Botticelli, Rosselli and Ghirlandaio.
-Althought the most famous contribution was undoubtedly represented by Michelangelo's decoration of the ceiling and the realization of the Last Judgement behind the altar.
+Nonetheless, the main attraction is the Sistine Chapel, a wonderful masterpiece brought about by the efforts of many artists, particularly Perugino, Botticelli, Rosselli and Ghirlandaio.
+Although the most famous contribution was undoubtedly that by Michelangelo - i.e. decoration of the ceiling and the realization of the Last Judgement behind the altar.